 "Return by value"

-access modifier rules apply to parameters
+private access modifier rules apply to parameters

 Not destroying/modifying objects provided as parameters to methods unless required